osteele/add2anki/README.md

 # Langki — add language study cards to Anki

-A CLI tool to add language learning cards to Anki using OpenAI for translations and audio generation with one of three providers:
+A CLI tool to add language learning cards to Anki, with automatic translation and audio generation.

+Currently supports English to Mandarin Chinese translation with audio generation using three providers:
 - Google Translate TTS (default, no authentication required)
-- Google Cloud Text-to-Speech (requires credentials)
+- Google Cloud Text-to-Speech (requires API key)
 - ElevenLabs (requires API key)

 ## Features

-- Translate English sentences to Mandarin Chinese (with Hanzi and Pinyin)
+- Translate English text to Mandarin Chinese using OpenAI's GPT models
+- Support for different translation styles:
+  - `conversational` (default): Natural, everyday language
+  - `formal`: More polite expressions appropriate for business or formal situations
+  - `written`: Literary style suitable for written texts
-- Generate audio for the translated sentences using one of three providers:
+- Generate high-quality audio for Chinese text using one of three providers:
-  - Google Translate TTS (free, no authentication)
+  - Google Translate TTS (default, no authentication required)
-  - Google Cloud Text-to-Speech (requires credentials)
+  - Google Cloud Text-to-Speech (requires API key)
   - ElevenLabs (requires API key)
-- Add cards to Anki decks
+- Add cards to Anki with translation and audio
-- Multiple input modes: command-line arguments, file input, or interactive mode
+- Support for batch processing from a file
+- Interactive mode for adding cards one by one

 ## Prerequisites